dlewis27/SSRgenotyper/README.md

 -1: No SSR was found in the reference sequence.\
 -2: No reads from the accession were mapped to this marker.\
 -3: More than 2 alleles were found so the marker in this SAM file.
 It is considered is ambiguous\
 -4: Not enough reads were found to support calling an allele.
-The minimum number of supporting reads is determined by option -S.\
+The minimum number of supporting reads is determined by option -S

 Two files are generated.
 The .ssr file has the tab-delimited table and the .ssrstat shows the genotyping statistics